 - True: metadata is requested, and passed to fit if provided.
-The request is ignored if metadata is not provided. - False: metadata is not requested and the meta-estimator will not pass it to fit. - None: metadata is not requested, and the meta-estimator will raise an error if the user provides it. - str: metadata should be passed to the meta-estimator with this given alias instead of the original name.
+The request is ignored if metadata is not provided. - False: metadata is not requested and the meta-estimator will not pass it to fit. - None: metadata is not requested, and the meta-estimator will raise an error if the user provides it. - str: metadata should be passed to the meta-estimator with this given alias instead of the original name callbacks (str, True, False, or None, default=sklearn.utils. metadata_routing.UNCHANGED) - Metadata routing for callbacks parameter in fit.